 - (a) Establishment of the Plan.
-Phillips-Van Heusen Corporation established this incentive compensation plan to be known as the "Phillips-Van Heusen Corporation 2006 Stock Incentive Plan."
-The Plan permits the granting of Nonqualified Stock Options, Incentive Stock Options, Stock Appreciation Rights, Restricted Stock, Restricted Stock Units, Performance Shares and Other Stock-Based Awards.
-The Plan became effective on April 27, 2006 (the "Effective Date") and has been amended from time to time since that date.
-The Plan was amended and restated effective April 30, 2009 subject to approval by stockholders of the Company at the 2009 Annual Meeting of Stockholders on June 25, 2009 and has been amended from time to time thereafter.
+PVH Corp. established this incentive compensation plan to permit the granting of Nonqualified Stock Options, Incentive Stock Options, Stock Appreciation Rights, Restricted Stock, Restricted Stock Units, Performance Shares and Other Stock-Based Awards to the persons and for the purposes described herein.
+The Plan first became effective on April 27, 2006 (the "Effective Date"), was amended and restated effective April 30, 2009, June 25, 2009 and June 23, 2011 and had its material terms approved at the 2006 and 2011 Annual Meeting of Stockholders.
 Definitions of capitalized terms used in the Plan are contained in the attached glossary, which is an integral part of the Plan. - (b) Purposes of the Plan.
 The purposes of the Plan are to induce certain individuals to remain in the employ, or to continue to serve as directors of, or consultants or advisors to, the Company and its present and future Subsidiaries, to attract new individuals to enter into such employment or service and to encourage such individuals to secure or increase on reasonable terms their stock ownership in the Company.
 The Board believes that the granting of Awards under the Plan will promote continuity of management and increased incentive and personal interest in the welfare of the Company by those who are or may become primarily responsible for shaping and carrying out the long range plans of the Company and securing its continued growth and financial success. - (c) Duration of the Plan.
 No Award may be granted under the Plan after the day immediately preceding the tenth (10th) anniversary of the Effective Date, or such earlier date as the Board shall determine.
 The Plan will remain in effect with respect to outstanding Awards until no Awards remain outstanding.